dayanruben/databao/README.md

 Databao can be used with local LLMs either using Ollama or OpenAI‑compatible servers (LM Studio, llama.cpp, etc.).

 ### Ollama
-1. Install Ollama for your OS and make sure it is running.
+1. Install Ollama for your OS and make sure it is running. https://ollama.com/download
 2. Use an `LLMConfig` with `name` of the form `"ollama:<model_name>"`.
-   For an example see `examples/configs/qwen3-8b-ollama.yaml`.
+   For example, `LLMConfig(name="ollama:gpt-oss:20b", temperature=0)`

 The model will be downloaded automatically if it doesn't already exist.
 Alternatively, run `ollama pull <model_name>` to download it manually.